Title: Sekai ichi Catsukoi

 "And how old is the Onodera?"
 Sato-san asked.

-"He's twenty-five, though we got him at fifteen," Kohinata confided.
+"He's twenty-five, though we got him at fifteen."

 "Fifteen!"
 Sato exclaimed, "Why, that's not even legal!"

-"I know," Kohinata said sadly, "Unfortunately the breeder wasn't honest.
+"I know," Kohinata looked dismayed.
+"Unfortunately, the breeder wasn't honest.
 She forged that part of Ritsu-chan's papers and he didn't tell us until we were already out of the country."
-Kohinata added as though the hybrid wasn't standing there, mortified, beside him.
+Kohinata added this as though the hybrid wasn't standing there, mortified, beside him.

 Sato eyed the Onodera thoughtfully.
 "As you said, it is hard to place an older neko, even one that looks so kittenish still.
 You know, Kohinata-san, I am rather full with difficult adoptions now already.
-So many that I hardly have room for regular stock."
+So many I hardly have room for regular stock."

 "I know you said you couldn't guarantee you'd take him, but you came so highly recommended as someone who would ensure he got a good home," Kohinata's voice held the slightest edge of desperation.

 "Well, it just so happens I have someone who has been looking for an Oda.
 Though he's incredibly picky, I wonder if your Onodera might not do.
 He's relatively close to the description of what he wants.
 And it is near Christmas: hybrid sales and adoptions are usually brisk right up through Christmas Eve."

 Seeing the light of hope in Kohinata's eyes, Sato finally caved.
 "Okay, I'll see if I can place him for you.
 I'll have to put him in the back for now.
 It's the only free kennel I have."